January 21 – May 6, 2018

 Accompanied by a richly illustrated scholarly catalogue with essays by Jensen and Woodbury, Magical & Real will include approximately 100 works.

-Magical & Real: Henriette Wyeth and Peter Hurd, A Retrospective and its attendant catalogue are generously supported by the National Endowment for the Arts and Visit Bucks County, with further support from Bank of America, the Wyeth Foundation for American Art, and Marguerite and Gerry Lenfest.
+Magical & Real: Henriette Wyeth and Peter Hurd, A Retrospective and its attendant catalogue are generously supported by The Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, the National Endowment for the Arts, and Visit Bucks County, with further support from Bank of America, the Wyeth Foundation for American Art, and Marguerite and Gerry Lenfest.

 Additional support is provided by the Bucks County Foundation; Diane G. Eler; Bonnie J. O’Boyle; James B. Wyeth; Dr. Lamberto Bentivoglio and Barbara Donnelly Bentivoglio; Linda Bean; Judy and Seth Blau; Dowling Walsh Gallery; Michael Hurd of Hurd La Rinconada Gallery & Guest Homes, San Patricio, New Mexico; Anna B. McCoy and Patrick Mundy; Robin McCoy; Somerville Manning Gallery; and Mac Weymouth.